 Micah Schwartzbach joined Nolo’s editorial staff in 2013.
 Beforehand, he practiced primarily criminal defense law, specializing in research and writing.
-He serves as Nolo's Managing Editor, he oversees content on Nolo.com and affiliated websites.
+As Nolo's Managing Editor, he oversees content on Nolo.com and affiliated websites.
 He also writes and edits content across a range of practice areas.
 Micah earned his B.A. from the University of California, Davis, where he graduated with highest honors, and his J.D. from the University of California, Hastings College of the Law, where he graduated cum laude.

 Betsy Simmons Hannibal specializes in estate planning.
 She writes for Nolo.com, edits many Nolo books, and is the managing editor of Quicken WillMaker.
 Before joining Nolo, she trained at two private law firms as well as the San Francisco Superior Court and the Federal District Court of Northern California.
-She is a graduate of the Honors Lawyering Program at Golden Gate University School of Law, where she served as the research editor of the law review.
-Before law school, Betsy worked as an AmeriCorps volunteer in Oakland, as a data analyst in San Francisco, and as an English teacher in Ecuador.
+Hannibal is a graduate of the Honors Lawyering Program at Golden Gate University School of Law, where she served as the research editor of the law review.

 Marcia Stewart has been a Nolo editor and author since 1989, writing and editing books on landlord-tenant law, real estate, and other consumer issues.
 In addition to working on books and software, Marcia is an acquisitions editor and responsible for acquiring and developing new products for Nolo, including trade books and books with special sales and licensing potential.
 She is a coauthor of Nolo's Essential Guide to Buying Your First Home, Every Landlord's Legal Guide, Every Tenant's Legal Guide, Leases and Rental Agreements, and Renters' Rights.
 She has edited dozens of Nolo books, including How to Buy a House in California.